Seventh Code

-Seventh Code is a 2013 Japanese action thriller film written and directed by Kiyoshi Kurosawa, starring Atsuko Maeda.
+Seventh Code (セブンス・コード) is a 2013 Japanese action thriller film written and directed by Kiyoshi Kurosawa, starring Atsuko Maeda.
 It won the Best Director award and the Best Technical Contribution award at the 8th Rome Film Festival.
 The film was released in Japan on January 11, 2014.

 Plot

 Akiko (Atsuko Maeda), a young woman, comes to Vladivostok to meet Matsunaga (Ryohei Suzuki), a young businessman she has met in Tokyo only once.
 Akiko finally finds Matsunaga.
 However, he leaves her again, warning her not to trust strangers in a foreign country.
 She tries to follow him, but she is attacked by thugs and dumped on the outskirts of town.